 If your appliances are coming with you to your new home, you’ll want to keep in mind that moving appliances often requires a little bit of additional planning.
 Each appliance comes with its own unique maintenance and moving needs.
-Here is a quick overview to make sure you’re prepared to move with your appliances, especially if you are hiring a moving company to help with your move.
+Here is a quick overview to make sure you’re prepared to move with your appliances, especially if you are hiring residential movers in Kansas City to help with your move.

 Here are a few things you’ll want to understand and consider:

 - Special servicing instructions for each type of appliance

 Each of your appliances probably requires some kind of special precautions or servicing to prepare them to move safely.
 You can count on your movers to do all of the heavy liftings from point A to point B, but it is your responsibility to prepare your belongings to be moved.
 This includes large, major appliances.